ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/Conceptualizing_STM32F103C8 _Dev_Board.md

 <br>

-## My plan is encorporate most of the followings to this Dev Board with possible compact form factor.
+## My plan is to encorporate most of the followings to this Dev Board with possible compact form factor.

 <br>